sergrida/loom/README.md

 ## First steps

-To use a LOOM script or application, type in the terminal the command `loom`, followed by the path relative to the `collections` folder of the script to run, ending with the arguments required by the script.
-For example, to run the script with the address `collections/ubuntu/update.sh` use the command `ł ubuntu/update.sh`.
+To use a LOOM script or application, use the `loom` command, followed by the address of the script and any required arguments.
+The address is relative to the `collections` folder and uses `.` to separate the folders and the script file.
+For example, to run the script with the address `collections/ubuntu/update.sh` use the command `ł ubuntu.update.sh`.

 You can run the command shorthand, using `ł` and the shorthand address.
-For example, to run the example script above, use the `ł u/u` command.
+For example, to run the example script above, use the `ł u.u` command.

 ## Information

 Each of the scripts details its functionalities and actions it performs.
 To easily access the document, use the `loom read` command and the script address.
-For example, to access the script from the previous examples, use the command `ł re u/u`.
+For example, to access the script from the previous examples, use the command `ł re u.u`.

 ## Collaboration